Mozahler/Testing-in-Swift/README.md

 &nbsp;

 It took me a while to immerse myself in the UITesting world - mostly because my fundamental IDE is in a permanent state of flux.
-Xcode makes so many tedious tasks a button click away, but you can still find yourself at a loss when it loses track of where it is...
+Xcode makes solving so many tedious tasks a button click away, but you can still find yourself at a loss when it loses track of where it is...

 I don't want you to become discouraged and give up - as I did more than once...
 So I hope these **"Celebrity Testimonials"** will help convince you to "stay the course" and break through those initial roadblocks to successful UI testing and **Test-Driven Development**